moby/moby/docs/man/docker-build.1.md

 # OPTIONS
 **-f**, **--file**=*Dockerfile*
    Path to the Dockerfile to use.
 If the path is a relative path then it must be relative to the current directory.
 The file must be within the build context.
-The default is *Dockerfile*.
+The default is *Dockerfile|dockerfile*.

 **--force-rm**=*true*|*false*
    Always remove intermediate containers, even after unsuccessful builds.
 The default is *false*.